mon/0x40-web/README.md

 ```bash
 npm install
 ```
 Build with `npx webpack`.
 It will create a `dist` folder.
 For seamless development with auto-reload, `npx webpack serve` - if you do this, put any respacks in `public/respacks` so they're found by the local server.

+## Adding a new beat character
+There's a few places to change, here's a list:
+- The documentation in the INFO tab.
+Found in HuesInfo.svelte
+- The mouseover documentation & button for the beat in EDITOR.
+Found in HuesEditor/Main.svelte
+- The list of beats in HuesCore.ts
+- If you've added some new display behaviour:
+  - A new beat type in the `Effect` enum
+  - A handler in the `beater` function
+  - Appropriate state for the effect in HuesRender.ts
+  - Appropriate rendering code in HuesCanvas.ts